Harrow Skate Park: Features

 Current features include a concrete half-pipe, The Pool, a street section with a concrete bank and a wooden quarter pipe (this section previously included a metal box and metal quarter pipe that had to be removed for safety reasons), the snakerun, and four moguls.
 The performance bowl was filled in a number of years ago by the council and remains out of action despite attempts to dig it out.
 The park did have other recent additions such as a mini ramp, but that was destroyed by local vandals.
 The park operates free of charge and is open from 9:00 am till dusk.

-Due to the site's uniqueness, the UK skateboarding, Roller skating and BMX scene use the park as a place to hang out and socialise as well as to ride the ramps.
+Due to the site's uniqueness, the UK skateboarding, roller skating and BMX scene use the park as a place to hang out and socialise as well as to ride the ramps.
 Since the seventies the park has been the starting ground for a number of professional skaters and BMX users such as Steve Douglas.
-Its significance has been noted by the leading architectural historian Professor Iain Borden who said it was used in the eighties by "the best-known London skaters and 'H-Boyz' (Harrow regulars)".
-It has been threatened with closure on a number of occasions and was out of action for a few years in the eighties.
-In 2003 it was reopened after the Council spent £60,000 refurbishing it and its opening celebration was attended by the chairman of the Metropolitan Police Authority Toby Harris, Baron Harris of Haringey and Harrow East MP and Minister for London Tony McNulty.
+Its significance has been noted by the architectural historian Professor Iain Borden, who said it was used in the eighties by "the best-known London skaters and 'H-Boyz' (Harrow regulars)".
+It has been threatened with closure on a number of occasions and was out-of-action for a few years in the eighties.
+In 2003 it was reopened after the Council spent £60,000 refurbishing it; the opening ceremony was attended by the chairman of the Metropolitan Police Authority Toby Harris, Baron Harris of Haringey and Harrow East MP and Minister for London Tony McNulty.